Look: Sheikha Latifa inaugurates Expo 2020 Museum in Dubai

 Violators were fined Dh20,000 to Dh100,000 for each case

-Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture and Arts Authority (Dubai Culture) and Member of Dubai Council, inaugurated the Expo 2020 Dubai Museum on Friday.
-The launch marks International Museum Day.
+Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture and Arts Authority (Dubai Culture) and Member of Dubai Council, inaugurated the Expo 2020 Dubai Museum in Expo City on Friday.

-The museum in Expo City features behind-the-scenes insights of the Expo 2020 Dubai journey.

-The museum will open to the public with free entry on May 18.
+The museum will formally open to the public with free entry on May 18, marking International Museum Day.

 The museum highlights UAE’s first foray into World Expos in the 1970s, Expo 2020’s inception and bid, masterplan design and site construction, the challenges of the pandemic and postponement, opening ceremony and the six-month event.
 The museum will also honour the World Expo’s impacts and ongoing legacy.